-Ideally, you should set up the Windows user account before you install or upgrade Analytics to 1.3, however, if you forget, or if the password of the user account changes, you can change the settings manually, even if you have already upgraded to Analytics 1.4.
+Ideally, you should set up the Windows user account before you install or upgrade Analytics to 1.3, however, if you forget, or if the password of the user account changes, you can change the settings manually, even if you have already upgraded.

 The process for setting up proxies differs depending on whether you are installing or upgrading an Agent or a Hub server.

-If you want to set up a proxy during an upgrade, it is easier to select and set up the proxy while upgrading to Analytics 1.3, as the Run Service By Account window does not appear during the 1.4.x Upgrade.
+If you want to set up a proxy during an upgrade, it is easier to select and set up the proxy while upgrading to Analytics 1.3, as the Run Service By Account window does not appear during an upgrade in later versions.

 Scenario 1: Hub Server Proxy Setup Process